pbakota/tisland/README.md

 ## The game

 The repository contains all the reverse-engineered data for the game.
 Also, there is a new HTML5 re-implementation that can be played in any modern browser.
 The JS implementation does not use any game engine, everything is in plain "modern" Javascript.
-There is also a game menu where you can choose between various options for the game, including a GPS ;-) navigation and a cheat mode called superhero Jim.
-To enter menu press "M".

 Please take a look at the screen shots from the game: